Critical social theory applied to health, illness, and disability

 2013 – present Adjunct Scientist, Baycrest Health Sciences, Rotman Research Institute

-2012 – present Associate SGS Member, Institute of Medical Science, University of Toronto
+2012 – present Cross-Appointment, Associate Member, Institute of Medical Science, University of Toronto

-2011 – present Associate SGS Member, Rehabilitation Sciences Institute, University of Toronto
+2011 – present Cross-Appointment, Associate Member, Rehabilitation Sciences Institute, University of Toronto

 Primary Teaching Responsibilities

-JRP 1000 Theory and method for qualitative researchers: An introduction
+JRP 1000 Theory and method of qualitative health research

 2012-2017: Early Researcher Award, Ministry of Research and Innovation

-2007-2009: Ontario Ministry of Health and Long-Term Care, Career Scientist Award
+2007-2009: Career Scientist Award, Ontario Ministry of Health and Long-Term Care

 2017 – 2020 Co-Investigator.
 “Improving social inclusion for Canadians with dementia and carers through sharing dance”.
 Canadian Institutes of Health Research.
 Social Inclusion of Individuals with Dementia and Carers Grant.
 Funded by CIHR.